Okanagan-Marine-Robotics/Cascade-AUV/esp-bridge/README.md

 - Constants are all caps
 - File names are all lowercase (except for README.md)
 - For sensor files, the file name is the same as the sensor name without the word "sensor" (e.g. temperature.cpp) or (e.g. leak.cpp)
+- For sensor classes, if there is a generic type type of sensor we should try to make the code as generic as possible.
+For example, the kill switch sensor is a switch sensor, so we create a base class called SwitchSensor then we can instantiate a switch sensor with a pin and a name.
+This allows us to easily add more sensors in the future.
+This is much better than creating a new class for each sensor type.